kalyani-wagadari/talos-gitops/README.md

 ## Troubleshooting Notes
--> CPX21 unavailable in hel1 → switched to CPX22
+CPX21 unavailable in hel1 → switched to CPX22
--> Talos bootstrap delay (nodes were NotReady for ~10 minutes)
+Talos bootstrap delay (nodes were NotReady for ~10 minutes) Unable to Log In to Initial Hetzner VM - When I created the temporary VM in Hetzner Cloud (required for initial familiarization), the console asked for a password.
+Since this was an assessment-provided Hetzner project, I did not know the root password and therefore could not log in.
+ Solution: Boot Into Hetzner Rescue Mode
+Using the Hetzner Cloud Console:

+mount /dev/sda1 /mnt
+chroot /mnt
+Reset the root password
+passwd root
+Exited chroot and rebooted:
+exit
+reboot
+After this, I could access the server using the new root password.
+After logging in, I created my own user so I did not need to work as root.
+Commands used:

+# Create user
+useradd -m kalyani

+# Set password
+passwd kalyani

+# Add user to sudo group (Ubuntu/Debian default)
+usermod -aG sudo kalyani

+# Switch to the new user
+su - kalyani

+# Verify groups
+groups kalyani

+Enabled Rescue Mode.
+Rebooted the server.
+Switched to Rescue OS console and mounted the actual server disk:

 ## Decisions Made
 Why CPX22: CPX21 unavailable in hel1